Orion98MC/Trout/README.md

 !
 If you want to change the request to controller actions mappings you may override Trout to provide a custom protected $_resource_actions

-Also note that the order of rules declaration is important because Trout will try to match them in their declaration order.

 3) Now that your rules are set, let the trout swim